-City of Port Arthur sandbag giveaway continues Sunday - Port Arthur News
+City of Port Arthur sandbag giveaway continues Sunday in Monday - Port Arthur News

-City of Port Arthur sandbag giveaway continues Sunday
+City of Port Arthur sandbag giveaway continues Sunday in Monday

 The City of Port Arthur is providing sandbags and sand Sunday (Aug.
 23) at the Bob Bowers Civic Center.